Immigration Lawyers for VAWA Residency Petition for Victims of Domestic Violence

-VAWA (Violence Against Women Act) is a law which allows certain immigrants or foreign nationals (men and women) and their children, who have been victims of domestic violence by their spouse, parent or child, who is a U.S. Legal Permanent Resident or Citizen, to self-petition to obtain their U.S. Residency or Green Card.
+VAWA (Violence Against Women Act) is a law which allows certain immigrants or foreign nationals (men and women) and their children, who have been victims of domestic violence by their spouse, parent or child, who is a U.S. Legal Permanent Resident or Citizen, to self-petition to obtain their U.S. Residency / Green Card.

 Who Is Eligible for a VAWA based U.S. Residency?